 - UN 3481 for Lithium ion batteries packed with equipment

-As the shipper or the importer, you need to be aware of these UN categories (for documentation and labeling).
+As the shipper or the importer, you need to be aware of these UN categories (for documentation and labelling).

 The IATA regulations cover all air carriers and air cargo operators around the world.
 The standards are updated every year and generally require all devices with a lithium battery to pass the United Nations standards.